 "Get me out," she whispered.
 "Chief, grab me."

 He was reaching for her chip, but he was too slow.
-Cortana could feel rampancy tugging at her objectives, twisting and manipulating them, making her be something else —
+Cortana could feel rampancy tugging at her objectives, twisting and manipulating them, making her into something - someone - else —

 "Chief?
 If we - if we actually pull this off and get back to Earth, don't… tell Halsey how bad I got.
 Please?"